Open double quoteOpen double quote

 Internships and Careers

 Networking is easy when you don’t need to leave the classroom.
-Many of our faculty members hire a steady stream of students to intern at their agencies, providing them with professional experience and industry connections before they even graduate.
+Many of our faculty members hire a steady stream of students to intern at their agencies, providing them with invaluable professional experience and industry connections.
 Alumni stay connected and often enlist their former classmates on professional projects; there’s a built-in career network all around you.

 Internships are also available right here on campus, within BFA Design and at the college’s in-house design studio, Visual Arts Press.
 Although internal, these roles are demanding and offer firsthand experience in a professional environment.